tytydraco/yessleep/out/I_woke_up_in_the_hospital_with_a_sister_I_never_had__now_I_wish_I_had_stayed_in_the_coma.md

 “You must be confused,” I said.

-Joan tilted her head to her shoulder and rubbed the back of her fingers through my hair.
+She tilted her head to her shoulder and rubbed the back of her fingers through my hair.

 “Oh dear, I think you’re the one who is a tad confused.
 You’ve been in a nasty accident,” she said, the pleasantry of her words undercut by the chainsaw of her voice.